skycoin/skyflash/README.md

-# skyflash a tool to configure & flash skybian base images for the skycoin skyminers
+# skyflash is a tool to configure & flash skybian base images for the official skycoin skyminers

 With this tool you will be able configure the default [skybian](https://github.com/simelo/skybian) image to your custom environment and create the needed images for it.